waynemerricks/rivendell-html/readme.md

 Tested with **Riv 2.10.3** (Tryphon Repos).
 The service table was changed after this version to pull the CLOCKS into a SVC_CLOCKS table.
-This won't work properly with newer versions.
+This won't work properly with newer versions (2.11+).

+**Note:** Riv seems to have more changes incoming in the next release.
+This includes a change from CLOCK TABLES to a CLOCKS_METADATA table containing all the clocks.

 ### What do you mean non-critical?